AndyS1mpson/andys1mpson/README.md

 ### 📝 A little bit about me:
 ---
 My name is Andrey Ageev.
 I work as a Software Engineer using Python.
-At my current workplace, I am writing a distributed, highly loaded system for scraping information from large marketplaces with the provision of analytics tools.
+At my current workplace, I develop distributed high-load systems.
 In my free time I study the design and architecture of modern software, good code writing practices and much more.

 ### 👨‍💻 Experience
 ---